Halifax Shopping Centre: Stores and services

 Halifax Shopping Centre contains over 170 stores within the enclosed mall and adjacent annex.
 The majority of the enclosed centre's vendors are fashion and premium fashion purveyors.
-This is the only Atlantic Canada location for many prominent retailers, including Apple, Aritzia, Browns, Club Monaco, L’Occitane en Provence, Michael Kors, La Maison Simons, and Torrid.
+This is the only Atlantic Canadian location for many prominent retailers, including Apple, Aritzia, Browns, L'Occitane en Provence, Michael Kors, and La Maison Simons.

 The centre also contains stores specializing in cosmetics, athletic and casual footwear for men, women and children, children's clothing stores, bath and beauty products, electronics, jewellery, sporting equipment, specialty foods, greeting cards, vitamins and supplements, cellphone and tablet cases, books, gifts, and other unique items.